Skip to content

 # Check broker router logs for errors

-kubectl logs -n mcp-system -l app=mcp-broker-router
+kubectl logs -n mcp-system -l app=mcp-gateway

 Solutions: